lourinaldi/lourinaldi.github.io/_posts/2013-10-25-classesv2-mobile-usability.md

 # Outcomes

-- Well over 500% mobile activity increase since the pilot began.
+- Well over 500% mobile activity increase.
 - Over 300% increase in pages per visit during mobile sessions.
 - Over 300% increase in average time on site during mobile sessions (from roughly 20 seconds to about 90)
 - 25% increase in new mobile visitors